tetracorp/k240/data/README.md

 This directory contains various data from the game.

 - `buildings-offsets.txt`: Building IDs.
+- `gamestrings-demo.txt`: Game strings extracted from the CU Amiga demo from memory, listed using correct offsets where possible.
 - `gamestrings-english.txt`: Game strings extracted from english.mgl correctly
   by reading offsets from the file.
 A peculiarity in string 102: it contains two strings, "AREA EXP." and "--- NONE ---" separated by a null byte (denoted by